nomannafees/UniversitySystem/README.md

 Once the application is running, you can:

-Add a new university: Navigate to the Universities section and create a new university by filling out the required fields (e.g., University Name, Location).
+Add a new university: Navigate to the Universities section and create a new university by filling out the required fields (e.g., University Name etc).
 Add a degree program: Select a university from the dropdown list and add a new degree program with details like degree name, last year merit, and fees.
 Edit or delete universities: Click the "Edit" button to modify any university's details, or use the "Delete" button to remove a university.
 View university details: The system provides a list of universities with their associated degree programs.

+### 10. Usage
+Note: Must Run for Dummy Data if you have followed the step 6 and already run migration and seed then can skip this last step
+# Php artisan migrate --seed

+### 10. Admin Login
+localhost:8000/admin/login
+Email:admin@admin.com
+Password: admin@123